MSec-H2020/Deep-Counter/README.md

 # Deep-Counter

-This program performs counting amount of the garbage bag.
+This program performs counting the number of the garbage bag.

-Counter.py is the counting program.
+counter.py is the counting program.

+train/test/eval.py use to learn and test to predict models.